zulip/zulip/docs/production/settings.md

 Read the linked documentation for instructions on how to register for and configure this service.

-By the end of summer 2017, all of the Zulip apps will have full support for multiple accounts, potentially on different Zulip servers, with a convenient UI for switching between them.

 ### Terms of Service and Privacy policy

 Zulip allows you to configure your server's Terms of Service and